simmwill/thesis_timeseries/analytic_plan.md

 These time-dependent patterns are important to consider, especially if we desire a measure of association that is based on variation beyond what is expected within the year and across time.
-Here, we would like to observe the isolated effects of interannual variation in climate exposures on our outcome of interest, child wasting.
+Here, we would like to observe the isolated effects of within-year variation in climate exposures on our outcome of interest, child wasting.

-We can “filter” the effects of seasonal patterns by including a pre-fitted Fourier curve as a fixed effect in a Poisson regression model (with count of child wasting as the outcome, as above).
-We can also include a linear function of time to capture long-term trends.
+As mentioned above, we can “filter” the effects of seasonal patterns in wasting by including a pre-fitted Fourier curve as a fixed effect in our Poisson regression models.
+We can also include a linear function of time to capture long-term trends in wasting.

-From here, we can approach the question of isolated interannual variability in at least two ways:
+Using our models above, we can undergo a sort of predictive analysis by
+either:

-1. Compare a crude Poisson regression model (with the only predictors being the Fourier term and the linear function) with a model including data on precipitation, minimum temperature, and/or maximum temperature.
+1. Comparing a crude Poisson regression model (with the only predictors being the seasonal Fourier term and the linear time function) with our final model including data on precipitation, minimum temperature, and/or maximum temperature;
-2. Extract the residuals from the crude Poisson regression model in
-    \#1, and model these residuals using data on precipitation, minimum temperature, and/or maximum temperature.
+2. Extract the residuals from a crude Poisson regression model detailed in \#1, and model these residuals using our final model specifications on precipitation, minimum temperature, and/or maximum temperature.

 Each of these methods would help us to answer the question: Apart from knowing the day of the year (season) and year (long-term trend level), does climate information help us predict childhood wasting?
+How good is our model above a baseline model including only modelled seasonal and long-term trends?

+### *2. Between-year (seasonal) models*

+Our second set of models - those predicting shifts in timing and magnitude of regularly-occurring wasting patterns - are more preliminary at this point.

+As noted above, we are considering two options currently, but are actively researching this topic: 1.
+Use methods similar to Hashizume et al (2010), in which the authors compare the average annual incidence pattern of cholera predicted by each weather factor with an observed average seasonal pattern in cholera. \* Using this method, we would receive an estimate of how well weather factors predict seasonal cycles in wasting.
+2. If seasonal analyses aggregated across geographic areas appropriate, another option is to build models to predict the timing and magnitude of the seasonal wasting cycle using yearly variation in weather factors as predictors. \* First, we could judge the appropriateness of geographic aggregation by comparing shorter-term effects across areas during our Question 1 analyses.

+Regardless, we would like as an outcome some indicator of how well fluctuations in timing and magnitude of climate events alters the magnitude and timing of the observed ‘wasting season’ in Bangladesh.

+Ideally, this would include predictive effect measures useful from a policy perspective.
+Examples:
+\* For every 1mm increase in peak monsoon rainfall, we expect to see a X% increase in childhood wasting peak during the wasting season. \* Within two weeks following a heatwave, we expect to see an increase of X% in childhood wasting for every degree of maximum temperature exceeding X degrees.

-### Conclusion
+## Conclusion

 With the above analyses, we hope to address the effects of climate exposures on childhood acute malnutrition (wasting) in Bangladesh.
+Our ultimate goal is to build upon existing relationships with the Government of Bangladesh and local NGOs, continuing to inform nutrition-sensitive climate adaptations and interventions in Bangladesh.

-### References
+## References

 1. Herforth A, Frongillo EA, Sassi F, et al. (2014).
 Toward an integrated approach to nutritional quality, environmental